jolsten/type-convert/README.md

 # type-converter
 Convert various data types to signed integers or IEEE floating point.

-Dec32/64 are not well-tested and may not be working as intended.

 # usage

 For each conversion, there are three kinds of functions to import: